wonma/100-days-of-code/log.md

 **Thoughts**
 - When learning different subjects or working on different projects, switching back and forth between React, JavaScript, and CSS feels a bit challenging.
 However, I know it is inevitable to have an ability to jump around different subjects smoothly.
 I believe it's the process of improving the bridges or making the connections smoother.

+---

+### Day 117: February 23, Thursday

+**Today's Progress**
+[Coding Interview Preparation]
+Learned about the concept of space efficiency and big-O notation.
+- Space complexity consists of auxiliary space and input space.

+**Thoughts**
+- I feel like I'm learning this concepts at a very light depth.
+I want to make a pause and have my own research time so that I can be closer to these concepts.
+No rush!
+It's more important to internalize the concepts rather than "sightseeing" them!

 <!--

 <!-- ### Day 1: June 27, Monday